EithonNetwork/EithonFixes/README.md

 ### 1.14 ()

-* NEW: Introducing permission based multipliers
+* NEW: Permission based multipliers for killing mobs

 ### 1.13 (2015-08-10)